BestOUOEU/BestOUOEU/README.md

 - 👯 I’m looking to collaborate on Engineering and Programming projects such as FE analysis and AI
 - 📫 How to reach me: leeweihan814@gmail.com
 -->
+- 🔭 I’m currently working on Robotic arms control
+- 🌱 I’m currently learning AI and High performance Computing
+- 👯 I’m looking to collaborate on Engineering and Programming projects such as FE analysis and AI
+- 📫 How to reach me: leeweihan814@gmail.com